-- Common:

-- > Tiredness, sleep disorder, headache, nausea

-- > Abdominal pain, distension

-- Anal discomfort

-- > Thirst, hunger

-- > Vomiting

-- > Indigestion, feeling generally unwell

-- Uncommon:

-- Dehydration and electrolyte abnormalities

-- > Allergic reactions, rash, anaphylaxis

-- Seizures

-- > Allergic reactions requiring medical attention are rare.

-- Do not hesitate to contact your doctor if you experience any severe side effects, or if you are at all worried.

-- If you experience any of the following severe side effects, stop taking Plenvu:

-- rash and itching

-- swelling of your face, ankles or other part of your body

-- palpitations

-- extreme fatigue

-- shortness of breath

-- excessive vomiting

-- severe abdominal pain

-- Do not hesitate to contact the Endoscopy unit on 020 7288 3811/3819 if you experience any severe side effects, or if you are at all worried.
-Out of hours, please go the nearest hospital Emergency Department.

-- If you do not have a bowel movement within 6 hours of taking the second sachet of Plenvu stop the intake and go to the nearest emergency department.
+- > Dehydration and electrolyte abnormalities - > Allergic reactions, rash, anaphylaxis - Seizures - ➤ Allergic reactions requiring medical attention are rare. - If you experience any of the following severe side effects, stop taking Plenvu: - rash and itching - > swelling of your face, ankles or other part of your body - > palpitations - extreme fatigue - shortness of breath - excessive vomiting - severe abdominal pain - Do not hesitate to contact the Endoscopy Unit on 020 7288 3811/3819 if you experience any severe side effects, or if you are at all worried.
+Out of hours, please go to the nearest hospital Emergency Department. - If you do not have a bowel movement within 6 hours of taking the second sachet of Plenvu stop the intake and go to the nearest emergency department.